oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/gzip/README.md

       ```
       make fpga_emu
       ```
     > Note: for the Low Latency variant, use `make fpga_emu_ll`.
-Only supported on Stratix® 10 SX.
+Only supported on Stratix&reg; 10 SX.

    * Generate the optimization report:
      ```
      make report
      ```
     > Note: for the Low Latency variant, use `make report_ll`.
-Only supported on Stratix® 10 SX.
+Only supported on Stratix&reg; 10 SX.

    * Compile for FPGA hardware (longer compile time, targets FPGA device):
      ```
      make fpga
      ```
     > Note: for the Low Latency variant, use `make fpga_ll`.
-Only supported on Stratix® 10 SX.
+Only supported on Stratix&reg; 10 SX.
 3. (Optional) As the above hardware compile may take several hours to complete, FPGA precompiled binaries (compatible with Linux* Ubuntu* 18.04) can be downloaded <a href="https://iotdk.intel.com/fpga-precompiled-binaries/latest/gzip.fpga.tar.gz" download>here</a>.

 ### On a Windows* System